 4.9 Source Testing/Sampling

 Source testing and sampling are required in order to ensure compliance with permitted emission limits, prohibitory rules, control measures and the assumptions that form the basis for issuing operating permits.
-This permit requires no source testing.
+This permit requires sampling only.